Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: The model

-Throughout the paper we are given a complete and separable metric space $E$, that will serve as the state space of the signal process.
+Throughout the paper we are given a complete and separable metric space $E$, that serves as the state space of the signal process.
 We endow it with its Borel $\sigma$-algebra $\cB(E)$ and we denote its metric by $d_E$.
-We are also given a complete filtered probability space $(\Omega, \mathcal F, \bbF \coloneqq (\cF_t)_{t \geq 0}, \P)$, carrying a pair of stochastic processes $(X,Y)$, the signal and the observation process.
-We shall assume that:
+We indicate by $\cD_E$ the set of $E$-valued c\`adl\`ag functions on $[0,+\infty)$. {We also consider an auxiliary Lusin space $(Z, \cZ)$.}